EricDupertuis/EricDupertuis.github.io/_drafts/backup.md

 - 4TB of available space or more (I currently have 1.5 - 1.8TB of data without counting CDs)

+# System backup

+I don't really care about my system, I don't really need to backup my OS.
+I always carry around USB sticks in my backpack with different OS on them.
+So if my SSD dies, I can still work.

 # Available options

 ### On-site backups

 - _Synology_ : Good turnkey solution.
 Easy to set-up, pretty good UI, management is a breeze.
 A bit expensive and almost no evolution over time.
 Once you reach it's limit you need a new NAS.

 - _Homemade NAS_ (using FreeNAS) : Perfect custom solution and allows great flexibility and evolution.
 You can adapt everything to your needs.
-But it requires some time to get all the needed hardware and to install and configure.
+But it requires some time to get all the needed hardware and to install and configure all of this.

-- _External hard drive with RAID function_ : Offers external backup redundancy for a pretty good price (4TB version can be found for ~ 350CHF with drives), can be shut down when not in use which is perfect for power consumption, offers USB3 interfaces to add a third redundant drive, swapable drives etc...
+- _External hard drive with RAID function_ : Offers external backup redundancy for a pretty good price (4TB version can be found for ~ 350CHF with drives), can be shut down when not in use which is perfect for power consumption, some offers USB3 interfaces to add a third redundant drive, and most of them have swapable drives.
 Good solution for simple backup needs but lacks network share, hardware is often proprietary and warrant rarely exceeds 2 years.

 - _The Raspberry Pi_ : create a NAS based on a raspberry pi.
 Saw that multiple times.
-Good exercise if you want to learn but performances aren't good enough (far from enough)
+Good exercise if you want to learn how to set-up shared folders etc. but performances aren't good enough (far from enough)

+- _Raid Enclosure_ : Basically turns two drives with a RAID 1 setup into one external drive.
+Makes automated backups really easy with hardware raid.

+- _Manual backups_ : Two external drives and set a script that saves data on both of them.
+Cheap, easy to carry your backups around (who said off-site backups) but a pain in the a** to manage (in my opinion).

 ### Off-site backups